ElektrikAkar/jekyll-thema-test/docs/3_using/3_individual_classes.md

 Check-ups take quite some time to do (because you want to know the capacity of every cell of the entire battery).
 So from the degradation function, you make a copy of the total battery, start a new thread and do the checkup on the copy on the separate thread.
 This way, the main degradation function can continue straight away.
 [Note you do need to use some mutex to ensure two concurrent check-ups don’t write data at the same time to the same file].

 The following files are written (where xxx is a user-defined prefix):
+*Data storage functions are updated and we currently do not use seperators.*

 1. xxx_cellStats: This file contains the usage statistics of every cell of the StorageUnit.
 There is one column per cell (the same order as xxx_checkUp so you can get the cell IDs from there).
 There is one row per bin value of a histogram.
 The first column gives an identification number indicating which histogram this is (5 = current, 6 = voltage, 7 = temperature).
 The numbers in the columns indicate the total number of datapoints in this bin.
 The edges of the bins are not written in this document since they are the same for every cell.
 Instead, they are written once in the document histogram_edges.csv.
 If you need to update the edges because you changed the code, run the unit test of the Cycler.
 The function test_Cycler_writeData will write a number of documents called ‘yyyy_cellStats.csv’.
 In these documents, rows 109 to 208 contain the edges of the bins so you should copy these rows (and all 3 columns) to the histogram_edges document.